mischief/9pfs/readme.md

-This is a fuse filesystem for attaching a 9p server to your file tree.
+This is a fuse filesystem for attaching a 9p server to your unix file tree.
 In other words a fuse to 9p translator.

 "But doesn't a 9pfuse implementation already exist?", you may ask.
 Yes,